taskcluster/taskcluster-docs/src/tutorial/hack-tc.md

 ---
-title: Hacking on TaskCluster
+title: Hacking on Taskcluster
 followup:
   links:
-    reviews: Submitting changes of TaskCluster itself for review
+    reviews: Submitting changes of Taskcluster itself for review
 ---

-Hacking on TaskCluster is really easy.
-Head over to the [TaskCluster GitHub page](https://github.com/taskcluster) and dive right in.
+Hacking on Taskcluster is really easy.
+Head over to the [Taskcluster GitHub page](https://github.com/taskcluster) and dive right in.
 Fork a project you want to contribute to and feel free to make pull requests.